wbqd/hipr.handong.edu/xhddlfrhkvudghk/wp-content/plugins/wp-google-maps/readme.txt

 === WP Google Maps ===
 Contributors: WPGMaps
 Donate link: http://www.wpgmaps.com
-Tags: google maps, maps, map, map markers, google, google map, wp maps, wp google maps, wp google map, easy map, store locator, map plugin, directions, map directions, google map plugin, routes, polygons, polylines, streetview, location, marker, latitude, longitude
+Tags: google maps, maps, map, map markers, google, google map, wp maps, wp google maps, wp google map, easy map, store locator, map plugin, directions, map directions, google map plugin, routes, polygons, polylines, streetview, location, marker, latitude, longitude, map widget
 Requires at least: 3.5
-Tested up to: 4.0
+Tested up to: 4.1
 Stable tag: trunk
 License: GPLv2

 The easiest to use Google maps plugin!
-Create custom maps with high quality markers containing locations, categories, descriptions, images and links.
+Create a custom Google map with high quality markers containing categories, descriptions, images and links.

 == Description ==

 The easiest to use Google maps plugin!
-Add your customized Google map to your WordPress posts and/or pages quickly and easily with the supplied shortcode.
+Add a customized Google map to your WordPress posts and/or pages quickly and easily with the supplied shortcode.
 No fuss.
 No iFrames and super easy to use!
-Perfect for contact pages, coverage maps and any other use you can think of!
+Perfect for contact page maps, routes, maps showing delivery areas and any other use you can think of!

 While the free version of WP Google Maps allows you to create a Google map with as many markers as you like, the Pro version allows you to do so much more!